length

 Welcome to the Mornington Peninsula!
 Arrive by 8.30am at Frankston train station (approx. 1 hour by train from Melbourne CBD) where you will meet your fellow travellers, RAW Travel guide and bus driver.

-From here it’s a 20-minute transfer to the gateway of the wine region, picturesque Red Hill where we commence our next walk.
+From here it’s a 25-minute transfer to the gateway of the wine region, picturesque Red Hill where we commence our next walk.
+We’ll have a thorough briefing with your leader about the week ahead as we have a coffee.
 The trail to Merricks follows an old railway line and is a leisurely downhill walk on a wide path past vineyards and avenues of cedar trees.
 Passing rolling pastures on either side you will get some beautiful views of Westernport Bay across to Phillip Island.

-With full bellies, we will return to our accommodation in Flinders where the evening is at leisure.
-Flinders is a charming hamlet that is home to bespoke art galleries, quaint cafés and restaurants, a chocolaterie and a great pub.
+We then transfer to our hotel accommodation in Flinders, a charming hamlet that is home to bespoke art galleries, quaint cafés and restaurants, a chocolaterie and a great pub.
+In the evening we enjoy a delicious 3-course dinner at a local restaurant.

 Today’s walk is a true highlight of the Mornington Peninsula.
 From thick forest and bushland to spectacular coastal trails, coupled with diverse and abundant wildlife, this morning’s walk is part of the iconic Two Bays Walk.
 After breakfast you will be transferred to Green’s Bush at the start of the delightful Baldry’s Crossing circuit walk.
 Starting off along Main Creek, keep an eye out for kangaroos and wallabies as many inhabit this area.
 There is variety of habitats we pass through from dense grasstree and eucalypt forest to open heathlands.
 We will stop for refreshments and a toilet stop at the Lightwood Creek camp spot.

 Continuing on we pass through fields of grass trees and eucalyptus before crossing Boneo Road and meeting our van.
-We have a beautiful picnic lunch before our transfer to the historic seaside town of Sorrento and Portsea, an area rich in history and boasts having some of the oldest and highest limestone buildings in Australia.
+We then enjoy a magnificent lunch with a French chef before being transferred to the historic seaside town of Sorrento, an area rich in history and boasts having some of the oldest and highest limestone buildings in Australia.
 The site of Victoria’s first European settlement it is now a popular destination for tourists with restaurants offering menus inspired by the season’s local produce, organic meat, handmade cheese, daily fresh and ethically sourced fish, and plenty of recently harvested vegetables and fruit.

-Next stop is a unique al fresco lunch at a local flower garden, using produce supplied from local growers when in season.
-Much of the vegetables used in the restaurant come from organic markets in the area.
-This afternoon we get to experience the Peninsula’s famous ‘back beaches’ with some stunning clifftop scenery and quiet rocky bays to explore.
+Next stop is a tour of a local flower garden followed by a gourmet picnic at Bushrangers Bay.
+In the afternoon we get to experience the Peninsula’s famous ‘back beaches’ with some stunning clifftop scenery and quiet rocky bays to explore.
 For the history buffs, today we also learn about the important role the Peninsula played in Australia’s settlement.
-We start walking from Diamond Bay to Sorrento and enjoy this spectacular eroded coastline with it’s beautifully sculpted bays.
+We start walking from Diamond Bay to Sorrento and enjoy this spectacular eroded coastline with its beautifully sculpted bays.

 Today we get to experience both sides of the Peninsula, as we venture out on the narrow and spectacular neck of Point Nepean at the southernmost tip.